What to do in your allotment in February

 Allotment vegetables in February

 - If, like me, you grow asparagus from seed, then this is the time of year to start sowing, provided you can supply the minimum requirement of 65F for germination.
 Alternatively, asparagus crowns are a quick way to establish a new asparagus bed.
-The asparagus ‘Continuity Collection’ is ideal for cropping over a longer period.
+The Asparagus ‘Gijnlim’ is ideal for high yields throughout spring.

-- Pea ‘Proval’ or ‘Early Onward’ are both excellent early varieties which can be sown under glass or cold frame this month.
+- Early peas can be sown under cover this month.
+Pea ‘Early Onward’ is an excellent early variety which can be sown under glass or cold frame in February.

 - Early broad beans can also be sown under cover.
 ‘Aquadulce Claudia’ remains my timeless favourite.